 Escaping Via the Sewage System

 The sewer channels were also used as escape routes, even though the Stasi had put preventative measures in place with grating systems.
-Initially the grating was a square shape within the circle of the tunnel meaning there was just enough space to squeeeeeeze under… through the sewage.
+Initially, the grating was a square shape within the circle of the tunnel meaning there was just enough space to squeeze under – through the sewage.

 No problem at all, but putting it back?
 A disastrous mixture of the wrong balance, uneven weight and constant clanging noise.
 Back then, they would have been caught instantly and killed.
-It really puts into perspective how difficult these escapes really were with the Stasi on lookout right around every corner.
+It puts into perspective how difficult these escapes were with the Stasi on the lookout right around every corner.

 Escaping Via the East Berlin U-Bahn Underground Stations

 With the construction of the Wall, U-Bahn lines in East Berlin were severed in their connection to the West.
-But as the East got poorer the two West Berlin lines (the U6 and U8) that ran through East Berlin were ‘rented out’ to the West, allowing them to pass through the East side stations without stopping.
+But as the East got poorer the two West Berlin lines (the U6 and U8) that ran through East Berlin were ‘rented out’ to the West, allowing them to pass through the East Berlin metro stations without stopping.

 When the Stasi lost too many men they eventually locked guards on duty in a room with a small window looking out towards the tracks.
 Any signs of escapees would have to be called through to a superior, by which point it was probably too late to catch them.

-Photo exhibitions form much of the tour when underground in what is a former civil defence shelter and it really brings the stories to life.
-One of the best bits was wandering along a huge underground corridor only to emerge from a side door on the wall of the underground station, which most people probably walk past daily and don’t give a second’s thought as to what lays beneath.
+One of the most fascinating parts of the tour was wandering along a huge underground corridor only to emerge from a side door on the wall of the underground station, which most people probably walk past daily and don’t give a second’s thought as to what lays beneath.

 Many thanks to the Berlin Underworlds Association for allowing me the opportunity to attend one of their tours.